Abstracting Code Patterns

 Error err2 -> Error err2

-but really both blocks have something common pattern
+Value v1 -> Result (v1 + v2)but really both blocks have something common pattern

 - Evaluate

-- If the result is an
+e - If the result is an

-then return that error. - If the result is a
+Errorthen return that error. - If the result is a

-then do some further processing onv
+Value vthen do some further processing onv.

 Lets bottle that common structure in two functions: